capabilities(7) - phpMan

 NOTES

-can be enabled/disabled via the CONFIG_SECURITY_CAPABILITIES kernel
+nel component, and could be enabled/disabled via the CONFIG_SECU-

-configuration option.
+RITY_CAPABILITIES kernel configuration option.

-The /proc/PID/task/TID/status file can be used to view the capability
+The /proc/[pid]/task/TID/status file can be used to view the capability

-(0).
+disabled (0).

 The libcap package provides a suite of routines for setting and getting